Can a Pinched Nerve Cause Headaches?

 can-a-pinched-nerve-cause-headaches

 When you think about a pinched nerve, the first thing that comes to mind might be an arm or leg that feels numb or painful- and you’d be right that these are common ways the condition manifests.
-But the nervous system impacts your whole body, and there are other signs of pinched nerves you may not realize are related.
+However, the nervous system impacts your whole body, and there are other signs of pinched nerves you may not realize are related.
 Headaches and migraines are often connected to back and neck problems, including pinched nerves, especially when they are chronic.
 If you are experiencing headaches, don’t brush them off as normal.
 Find a specialist who can determine the root cause of your headaches, including whether or not a pinched nerve could be involved.

 How Your Spine Can Cause Headaches